dirkolbrich/bricktimize/docs/math.md

 matrix constuction

-1. total quantity of an item from all sellers is equal to the required quantity
+1. total ordered quantity of an item from all sellers is equal to the required quantity for that item

 |               | o<sub>1,1</sub> | o<sub>2,1</sub> | o<sub>1,2</sub> | o<sub>2,2</sub> | ... | o<sub>i,s</sub> |     | b             |
 | ------------- | --------------- | --------------- | --------------- | --------------- | --- | --------------- | --- | ------------- |